-Our interest rate risk is mitigated in part by having the interest rate for a portion of the Term Loan B debt, \$744.4 million, fixed for three months and the remaining portion, \$744.4 million, fixed for six months.
-At the end of
+Our interest rate risk is mitigated in part by having the interest rate for a portion of the Term Loan B debt, \$742.5 million, fixed for three months and the remaining portion, \$742.5 million, fixed for six months.
+At the end of each of these periods the rates will be locked in at the then current rate for one, two, three, six, or twelve months as allowed under the Credit Agreement.
+The effect of these interest rate locks are not included in the table above.

-As of June 30, 2018 we offered our advisors and their clients three primary cash sweep vehicles that are interest rate sensitive: our insured cash account ("ICA") for individuals, trusts and sole proprietorships, and entities organized or operated to make a profit, such as corporations, partnerships, associations, business trusts, and other organizations; an insured deposit cash account ("DCA") for advisory individual retirement accounts; and a money market sweep vehicle involving multiple money market fund providers.
+As of September 30, 2018 we offered our advisors and their clients three primary cash sweep vehicles that are interest rate sensitive: our insured cash account ("ICA") for individuals, trusts and sole proprietorships, and entities organized or operated to make a profit, such as corporations, partnerships, associations, business trusts, and other organizations, an insured deposit cash account ("DCA") for advisory individual retirement accounts, and a money market sweep vehicle involving multiple money market fund providers.
 While clients earn interest for balances on deposit in ICA and DCA, we earn a fee.
 Our fees from ICAs are based on prevailing interest rates in the current interest rate environment.
 The fees that we receive from the DCA vehicle are calculated as a per account fee; such fees increase as the federal funds target rate increases, subject to a cap.
 The fees we receive on cash balances in our advisors' client accounts in money market funds, including administrative and recordkeeping fees based on account type and the invested balances, are also sensitive to prevailing interest rates.
 Changes in interest rates and fees for the bank deposit sweep vehicles are monitored by our Rate Setting Committee (the "RSC"), which governs and approves any changes to our fees.
 By meeting promptly around the time of Federal Open Market Committee meetings, or for other market or non-market reasons, the RSC considers financial risk of the insured bank deposit sweep vehicle relative to other products into which clients may move cash balances.